essel-dev/bluetracker/docs/source/installation.rst

 Installation
 ============

-.. note:: Instructions below have been tested on a Raspberry Zero W.
+.. note:: Instructions below have been tested on a Raspberry Pi Zero W Rev 1.1 and Zero 2.

 On Home Assistant